 The Island at Marta

-An educational-artistic concept
+An communicative-artistic concept

 The “Island at Marta” is a special place at the centre of the museum.
 A space for encounter and for creative exploration.
 Here the visitors can become active themselves, learn something about the themes of the exhibitions and the Gehry architecture or just spend some time.